 Nothing can be quite as frustrating for a trader than an exchange that takes a long time to respond to their questions or customer support queries.
 This is why it is such an important criteria for us when we complete these reviews.

-They claim to offer customers 24/7 support through a dedicated support email.
-You can contact their team on firstname.lastname@example.org if you have any questions that related to security, account management or product inquiries.
+They were also quite knowledgeable so it shows that Prime XBT has not palmed their support function off to some offshore location with people who don’t know what they are talking about.
+Alternatively, you can contact their team on email@example.com if you have any questions that related to security, account management or product inquiries.

 Unfortunately, they do not have a dedicated phone line which you can dial in the case of an emergency.
 They also do not appear to have an online chat functionality but perhaps this is something that they could roll out later on.

 Finally, if you suspect that something could be down with the exchange then you can always head on over to their status page.
 This gives you an in depth overview of the operational status of the tradin engine, deposits / withdrawals and website.

 If you have been using the exchange for a period of time and are comfortable with the service then you may want to consider getting involved with their referral program.
 This will allow you to earn a commission from referring friends to the platform.

 Prime XBT operates a tier-based referral program where you will earn a percentage of trading fees not only on those traders that you directly refer but also a percentage from 2nd and 3rd tier referrals.
 Below are the commission rates: